 Fishing with Bears

 You are responsible for your own safety while fishing in bear country.
-Whether fishing, traveling to and from fishing waters, or camping, be aware of bears.
+Whether fishing, traveling to and from your favorite fishing spot, or camping, be aware of bears.
 Don't make it easy for bears to find food, food containers, backpacks, garbage, fish, or fish waste.

-When you catch a fish you intend to harvest, immediately kill your fish, and then bleed it in the water by cutting or ripping the gill arches.
-Bleeding into the water quickly clears blood from the fish, thus improving its quality.
-It also reduces the chance that blood, which may attract the attention of bears, will get onto clothing or the stream bank.
+When you catch a fish you intend to keep, immediately kill and bleed it in the water by cutting or ripping the gill arches.
+Bleeding into the water quickly clears blood from the fish, improving its quality while reducing the chance of attracting bears.

-If you are bank fishing and not near your home, your vehicle, or any facilities, keep your bled fish on a stringer and closely attended (within approximately 12 feet of you).
-Keeping fish on a stringer in the water keeps fish cool and better preserves meat quality.
-Do not leave fish exposed on the bank or in the woods out of view, as the meat quality will be affected, and the risk of attracting bears increases.
+If you are fishing from the river bank and not near your vehicle or other facilities, keep your bled fish on a stringer and closely attended (within approximately 12 feet of you).
+Keeping fish on a stringer in the water keeps fish cool and preserves meat quality.
+Do not leave fish exposed on the bank or in the woods, as the meat quality will be affected, while increasing the risk of attracting bears.

-If you are fishing from a boat or have accessed a bank fishing area with a boat, closely attend your catch just as you do with your fishing rod, or secure fish in the boat.
-Try to stay within reasonable distance from your boat in case a bear approaches.
+If you are fishing from a boat or have accessed the river bank from the boat to fish, keep your catch close by, or better yet, secure your fish in the boat.
+Try to stay within a reasonable distance from your boat in case you are approached by a bear.

-When done fishing for the day, anglers should clean their fish at designated fish-cleaning stations, or at home.
-If using a designated fish-cleaning station, anglers should chop the remains of their fish into many small pieces and throw these pieces and the entrails far out into deep, fast-moving water so they don't wash back up onto shore.
-Do not leave entrails or other fish waste on the bank or in shallow water.
+At the end of the day, anglers should clean their fish at designated fish-cleaning stations, or at home.
+If using a designated fish-cleaning station, anglers should chop the fish carcass into many small pieces and throw them, and the entrails, far out into deep, fast-moving water so they don't wash back onshore.
+Do not leave entrails or other fish waste on the river bank or in shallow water.
 Another option is to bag up fish waste and dispose of it at home.